FreeFem/FreeFem-doc2/source/documentation/algorithmsOptimization.rst

 -  :freefem:`structhess` : Same as above but for the Hessian function (unused if :math:`f` is P2 or less and constraints are affine).
    Here again, keep in mind that it is the Hessian of the Lagrangian function (which is equal to the Hessian of :math:`f` only if constraints are affine).
    If no structure is given with this parameter, the Lagrangian Hessian is evaluated on the starting point, with :math:`\sigma=1` and :math:`\lambda = (1,1,\dots,1)` (it is safe if all the constraints and fitness function Hessians are constant or build with :freefem:`varf`, and here again it is less reliable if built with a triplet array or a full matrix).
--  :freefem:`checkindex` : A :freefem:`bool` that triggers a dichotomic index search when matrices are copied from **FreeFem++** functions to IPOPT arrays.
+-  :freefem:`checkindex` : A :freefem:`bool` that triggers a dichotomic index search when matrices are copied from **FreeFEM** functions to IPOPT arrays.
-   It is used to avoid wrong index matching when some null coefficients are removed from the matrices by **FreeFem++**.
+   It is used to avoid wrong index matching when some null coefficients are removed from the matrices by **FreeFEM**.
    It will not solve the problems arising when a too small structure has been given at the initialization of the algorithm.
    Enabled by default (except in cases where all matrices are obviously constant).
 -  :freefem:`warmstart` : If set to :freefem:`true`, the constraints dual variables :math:`\lambda`, and simple bound dual variables are initialized with the values of the arrays passed to :freefem:`lm`, :freefem:`lz` and :freefem:`uz` named parameters (see below).